2025–26 Northern Arizona Lumberjacks men's basketball team

-The 2025–26 Northern Arizona Lumberjacks men's basketball team represents Northern Arizona University during the 2025–26 NCAA Division I men's basketball season.
-The Lumberjacks, led by seventh-year head coach Shane Burcar, play their home games at the Rolle Activity Center and Findlay Toyota Court, both located in Flagstaff, Arizona as members of the Big Sky Conference.
+The 2025–26 Northern Arizona Lumberjacks men's basketball team represented Northern Arizona University during the 2025–26 NCAA Division I men's basketball season.
+The Lumberjacks, led by seventh-year head coach Shane Burcar, played their home games at the Rolle Activity Center and Findlay Toyota Court, both located in Flagstaff, Arizona as members of the Big Sky Conference.

 Previous season

 The Lumberjacks finished the 2023–24 season 18–16, 8–10 in Big Sky play to finish in a tie for sixth place.
 The defeated Eastern Washington in the first round of the Big Sky tournament.
 The Lumberjacks were defeated in their quarterfinal matchup against Montana.

 Northern Arizona was invited to play in the inaugural CBI, a single-elimination, fully-bracketed men's college basketball postseason tournament featuring eight National Collegiate Athletic Association (NCAA) Division I teams not selected to participate in the NCAA Division I men's basketball tournament.
 They were defeated in their first round game against Queens (NC) 85−78.